Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

   - **publish artifacts**
   - **release notification**

- ... and much more.
+ ... and many more.

-There are two possibilities to start using GitHub actions in new repository.
+There are two ways to start using GitHub actions in a new repository.

 - **From the template**
   - go to web page https://github.com